-In-person gatherings (on or off campus) of up to 50 people can occur when they are for Northwestern students, faculty, and staff and align with the University’s Return to Campus Policy.
+In-person gatherings (on or off campus) of up to 10 people can occur when they are for Northwestern students, faculty, and staff and align with the University’s Return to Campus Policy.
 The 10-person limit on gatherings applies to all University activities except for classes.

 - Masks are to be worn at all times, including when social distancing is possible.

 - Event sponsors should limit participants to a number that allows for appropriate social distancing in the event space.

 - Event sponsors also should evaluate whether the planned activities are appropriate given the size of the group and available space.

 - Any catering should be contactless.
 More information about contactless catering is available through Northwestern Dining.